-separate the two complementary strands of DNA, forming At the, DNA polymerase strand, forming two new DNA molecules. es add bases to each bases continue to be ac copied. dded until the entire DNA strand has been v Two new DNA molecules form.
+separate the two complement tary strands of DNA, forming At the, DNA polymerases add strand, forming two new DNA molecules. bases to each bases continue to be added u ntil the entire DNA strand has been Two new DNA molecules form.
 Each is original DNA molecule. to the other and to the